mzeidenberg/academic-kickstart/content/authors/admin/_index.md

-I am a teacher and scholar whose career has focused on research in the areas of data science, artifical intelligence, machine learning, labor, education.
+I am a teacher and scholar whose career has focused on research in the areas of data science, artifical intelligence, machine learning, labor and education.
 In 2020, I was the lead instructor of a 13-week data science intensive course designed to train students for careers as data scientists.